afroisalreadyinu/rdbms-reading-list/readme.md

 - [Documentation of Serializable Snapshot Isolation (SSI) in PostgreSQL compared to plain Snapshot Isolation (SI)](https://wiki.postgresql.org/wiki/SSI)

 ## Specific topics and tips

+- [The Many Faces of DISTINCT in PostgreSQL](https://hakibenita.com/the-many-faces-of-distinct-in-postgre-sql) is a great blog post explaining four different uses of `DISTINCT` in PostgreSQL.
+I didn't even know there were that many different `DISTINCT` ways.
+One of them, `DISTINCT ON`, is particularly elegant and useful.

 - [Beware of JSON fields in SQLAlchemy](https://amercader.net/blog/beware-of-json-fields-in-sqlalchemy/)